Skip to main content

 How do I calculate concrete for a curved or circular wall?

 Curved walls use a different formula.
 For a full circle: π × outer radius² minus π × inner radius² × height = volume.
 For a curved wall section, calculate as a partial cylinder shell or break into straight segments.
-The calculator above handles straight rectangular walls only — for curved walls, segment your wall into straight runs and calculate each separately, then add the volumes together.
-For complex circular structures, consult an engineer or detailed concrete calculator that handles cylindrical math.
+The calculator above handles straight rectangular walls only.
+For curved walls, segment your wall into straight runs and calculate each separately, then add the volumes together.
+For complex circular structures, consult an engineer or a detailed concrete calculator that handles cylindrical math.

 Related calculators